Itsurō Sakisaka: Biography

 Sakisaka was born in Ōmuta, Fukuoka in 1897.
 He graduated from the University of Tokyo in 1921.
-When he was a university student, he read Karl Marx’s writings as a way to study German, and wound up becoming a Marxist.
+When he was a university student, he read Karl Marx's writings as a way to study German, and wound up becoming a Marxist.
 Sakisaka studied in Germany from 1922 to 1925.
-During the hyperinflation in Germany after World War I, he was able to purchase numerous editions of Karl Marx’s writings at low prices.
+During the hyperinflation in Germany after World War I, he was able to purchase numerous editions of Karl Marx's writings at low prices.
 After he returned to Japan, he became an assistant professor at Kyushu University.
 In 1926, he became a full professor.
 He was also known as a member of the coterie of the magazine "Rōnō" and an artist and became one of the leading Marxian economists in Japan.

 When the crackdown against socialism and communism became severe in 1928, Sakisaka was forced to resign from his university post, along with two other professors.
 He moved to Tokyo, where he became involved in the compilation and translation of the "Marx and Engels Complete Collection."
 In 1930s, he was active as a representative of the "Rōnō" faction of Marxist thinkers.

 In 1937 Sakisaka was arrested and imprisoned in connection with the First Popular Front Incident.
 After posting bail, he was banned from publishing or speaking in public.
 Confined to house arrest, he translated German books anonymously, and lived self-sufficiently by operating a home farm.
-During World War II, many of Sakisaka's socialist and communist comrades permanently "converted" (tenkō suru) away from Marxism under police pressure.
-Although Sakisaka was not able to actively resist the wartime militarist regime, he also did not support the regime, and was not forced to "convert."
+During World War II, many of Sakisaka's socialist and communist comrades permanently "[Tenkō|converted]" (tenkō suru) away from Marxism under police pressure.
+Although Sakisaka did not support the wartime militarist regime, he also did not actively resist the regime, and was not forced to "convert".

 After World War II, socialism and the communism movement were legalized by the U.S.-led occupation of Japan.
 Sakisaka resumed his post as Professor at Kyushu University, and began to advocate a nonviolent socialist revolution in Japan.
-After Japan Socialist Party split in 1950, Sakisaka co-founded a think tank called the "Socialist Association" (社会主義協会, Shakaishugi Kyōkai) along with Hitoshi Yamakawa, and he became a leading theorist of the Leftist Socialist Party.
-The Leftist Socialist Party and Rightist Socialist Party merged back together in 1955, but Sakisaka opposed this decision.
+After the Japan Socialist Party split in 1950, Sakisaka co-founded a think tank called the "Socialist Association" (社会主義協会, Shakaishugi Kyōkai) along with Hitoshi Yamakawa, and he became a leading theorist of the Left Socialist Party.
+The Left Socialist Party and Right Socialist Party merged back together in 1955, but Sakisaka opposed this decision.